-Mine scheduling is integrated across all FMG properties to maximise value.
+Mine scheduling is integrated across all FMG properties to maximise value through blending of individual deposit contributions.
 Chichester mineralisation is combined with Solomon BID (principally from Firetail) to manufacture the two BID blended products, FB and SSF.
 The two CID products, KCID and PCID are predominantly sourced from the Kings and Queens deposits and will include a proportion of BID and detrital iron deposit (DID) mineralisation incidental to mining the CID channels.

 Scheduling aims to maintain the target blended ore quality and maximise NPV.
 In general terms this equates to deferring higher strip ratio, higher mining cost mineralisation until later in the collective scheduled mine life.
-A commercial linear programming package, is used to identify the integrated mining sequence that will deliver the maximum NPV for the nominated constraints.
+A commercial linear programming package is used to identify the integrated mining sequence that will deliver the maximum NPV for the nominated constraints.
 Major constraints include the nominated ore tonnage and blend quality and the maximum OPF treatment rates that, in turn, are matched to the logistics capacity of the FMG rail and port system.

 Blending between sites takes advantage of impurity synergies that maximise the ore supply relative to products being sourced from single sites.
-The proportion of each of the collective BID and CID products will change with time depending on the respective ore quality being delivered from individual deposits.
+The proportion of each of the collective BID and CID products will change with time depending on the respective ore quality being delivered from individual deposits and these ratios are maintained in the range demonstrated as acceptable in historical sales.
 The constituent products are manufactured at the port by blending individual trains onto port stockpiles.

 The scheduling inventory is initially collected into ore "bins" based on Fe and impurity cut-offs.
 Since mineralisation distributions and presentation varies with time, so too may the shorter term effective ore cut-off grade.
-The Ore Reserve cut-off can be approximated by an Fe-only cut-off that closely approximates that portion of the scheduling inventory that is converted into product over the life of the Ore Reserve schedule (see below).
+The Ore Reserve cut-off can be approximated by Fe and Si cut-offs that closely approximate that portion of the scheduling inventory that is converted into product over the life of the Ore Reserve schedule (see below).